 A programme of restoration is underway, but I don’t think anyone wants them to hurry it up.

-My April visit revealed great swathes of spring flowers and more buddleia than most of the rest of Vienna put together.
+My April visit to the park revealed great swathes of spring flowers and more buddleia than most of the rest of Vienna put together.

 Benches tucked away in alleyways and small glades let you sit and listen to the constant chatter of birds and watch a cavalcade of insects skip past.
-I can only imagine the myriads of butterflies and bees that must appear.
+I can only imagine the myriads of butterflies and bees that must appear as the sun grows in strength.

 Most of the gravestones honour dignitaries and minor celebrities of the past, which won’t mean much if you’re not familiar with Viennese history.
 Composers, artists and architects.
 Actors and authors.
 Military men and business luminaries of the 18th and 19th centuries.